w3f/w3f-education/docs/Rust/section6/lifetimes.md

 ## Static Lifetimes

-A special lifetime is called `'static`, which explicitly defines a reference as something that can live for the entirety of the program.
+A unique lifetime is called `'static`, which explicitly defines a reference as something that can live for the entirety of the program.
 A prime example of a `'static` lifetime is `&'static str`, or string literals, as they are stored in the program's binary, making them always available.

 ## Try it yourself!